ryyppy/flow-guide/guidelines/README.md

   + Modules are not typed with `flow`
   + Modules are consumed as single `min.js` file (UMD, AMD,..)
   + Modules / Tools require a specific global environment (e.g. `mocha`)
+  + Modules utilize a breaking newer version of flow

 Since we try to achieve a 100% `flow` coverage, there needs to be a balance between value gain of using another node-module and type-safetiness.